 City of Malmo - Sweden

 VITO - Belgium (project co-ordinator)

-The council's contribution - peer to peer trading in Mildenhall
+The council's contribution - energy efficiency and peer-to-peer trading in Mildenhall

-West Suffolk Council’s contribution to the program is a peer to peer trading scheme working with businesses in the Mildenhall industrial estate area.
-Peer to peer trading is where a business generating surplus electricity, for example from solar photovoltaic (PV) panels, can trade their surplus with neighbouring businesses that require that electricity who benefit from lower prices.
+West Suffolk Council’s contribution to the programme is a peer-to-peer trading scheme working with businesses on the Mildenhall Industrial Estate.
+Peer-to-peer trading is where a business generating surplus electricity, for example from solar photovoltaic (PV) panels, can trade their surplus with neighbouring businesses who benefit from lower prices.

 |Existing energy supply

 The benefits of peer-to-peer trading are that the generator can be paid for the electricity, it can be purchased at a more competitive rate than from a traditional energy supplier, and the money stays in the local economy.